Here you will find information regarding examinations at the Faculty of Mathematics and Natural Sciences

 - Read carefully the information regarding examinations at the University of Bergen and the instructions to the candidates.

 - Information on the various locations where UiB hold written exams is available here.

 - Some written exams at the Faculty of Mathematics and Natural Sciences are digital.
 Please make sure that you have the proper equipment and are otherwise prepared for digital examinations.

 - If the course you are attending has an oral exam or semester paper, you will find information about your exam on MittUiB.

-Your examination results will be announced on StudentWeb no later than three weeks after the exam date, holidays not included.
+The result of your exam will be announced on Studentweb three weeks after the exam date, holidays not included.

 By using the Diploma Registry, you can collect your results from higher education in Norway and share them with potential employers, educational institutions and other relevant recipients.
 This service replaces transcripts of records from UiB.
 You can find more information on this page.